linda00129/3DReconstruct/Picture/old/README.md

-The old pictures (before 41th prp).
+The old pictures (before 2022 Fall).